CloudsDocker/cloudsdocker.github.io/source/_posts/2018-07-23-akka-scala.md

 ### EventStream
 the benefit of decoupling the receivers and the sender and the dynamic nature of the publish-subscribe channel, but because the EventStream is available for all actors is also a nice solution for messages which can be send from all over the system and needs to be collected at one or more Actors.
 A good example is logging.
 Logging can be done throughout the system and needs to be collected at one point and be written to a log file.
 Internally the ActorLogging is using the EventStream to collect the log lines from all over the system.

+### Dead Letter Message
+Akka is using the EventStream to implement the dead letter queue.
+This way only the actors which are interested in the failed messages are receiving them.
+When a message is queued in a mailbox of an actor that Terminates or is send after the Termination, the message is send to the EventStream of the ActorSystem.
+The message is wrapped into a DeadLetter object.
+This Object contains the original message, the sender of the message and the intended receiver.
+This way the Dead letter queue is integrated in the EventStream.
+To get these dead letter messages you only need to subscribe your actor to the EventStream with the DeadLetter class as the Classifier.

+Messages send to a Terminated Actor can't be processed anymore and the ActorRef of this actor should not be used anymore.
+When there are messages send to a terminated Actor, these message will be send to the DeadLetter queue.

+Another use of the DeadLetter queue is when the processing fails.
+This is a Actor specific decision.
+An actor can decide that a received message couldn't be processed and that it doesn't know what to do with it.
+In this situation the messages can be send to the dead letter queue.

 ## Design recommendations
 When defining Actors and their messages, keep these recommendations in mind: